Skip to main content

 • Fluent APIs and method chaining

-• ConditionalActionChain for elegant UI interactions with error handling
+• ConditionalActionChain for elegant UI interactions with proper sequential composition

 • Direct access to state components